 Leases in which the Company assumes substantially all risks and rewards of ownership are classified as financing leases.
-Assets held under financing leases are recognized at the lower of the fair value and the present value of minimum lease payments at inception of the lease, less accumulated depreciation and impairment losses.
+Assets held under financing leases are recognized at the lower of the fair value and the present value of minimum lease payments at inception of the lease.
 All other leases are classified as operating leases.
 Operating lease payments are recognized as an operating cost in statement of operations.

-Assets held under finance leases are depreciated over their expected useful lives on the same basis as owned assets
+Assets held under finance leases are depreciated over their expected useful lives on the same basis as owned assets.

-(h) Provision for environmental rehabilitation
+i) Provision for environmental rehabilitation

 The Company recognizes contractual, statutory, legal and constructive obligations associated with retirement of mining properties when those obligations result from the acquisition, construction, development or normal operation of the assets.
 Initially, a liability for provision for environmental rehabilitation is recognized at its fair value in the period in which it is incurred which is the best estimate of the consideration required to settle the present obligation at the end of the reporting period.
 Upon initial recognition of the liability, the corresponding environmental rehabilitation cost is added to the carrying amount of that asset and the cost is amortized as an expense over the economic life of the related asset.
-Following the initial recognition of the provision for environmental rehabilitation, the carrying amount of the liability is increased for the passage of time and environmental rehabilitation, the carrying amount of the liability is increased for the passage of time and adjusted for changes in regulatory requirements and assumptions regarding the amount or timing of the underlying cash flows to settle the obligation and changes to the discount rate.
+Following the initial recognition of the provision for environmental rehabilitation, the carrying amount of the liability is increased for the passage of time and adjusted for changes in regulatory requirements and assumptions regarding the amount or timing of the underlying cash flows to settle the obligation and changes to the discount rate.

-(i) Share-based compensation
+j) Share-based compensation

 The Company's stock option plan allows the Company's employees (including directors and officers) and consultants to acquire common shares of the Company.
-Accordingly, the fair value of the option is either charged to operations or capitalized to non-producing mining assets, depending on the recipient of the options, with a corresponding increase in equity reserve.
+A maximum of 10% of the common shares issued may be granted.
+The exercise price of each option shall not be less than the closing market price for the common shares on the trading day prior to the date of the grant.
+Options may have a maximum term of ten years.
+Vesting conditions of options is at the discretion of the Board of Directors at the time the options are granted.
+The fair value of the option is either charged to operations or capitalized to non-producing mining assets, depending on the recipient of the options, with a corresponding increase in equity reserve.